saved in turnover & absence costs

 AXA is one of the world’s most recognisable insurance companies, committed to protecting what matters for 105m clients across 53 countries.
 They employ over 150,000 people globally, with 10,500 in the UK.

-Turnover in contact centres was the biggest challenge for Marcelle Foxcroft, AXA UK’s Head of Talent Acquisition.
+Employee turnover in contact centres was the biggest challenge for Marcelle Foxcroft, AXA UK’s Head of Talent Acquisition.
 In fact, over a third of their new hires would leave within a year of starting, leading to unstable teams, constant onboarding, and high costs.

 But, beyond the turnover itself, Marcelle was also struggling to measure exactly what distinguished those who left from those who thrived long-term.
 Because these roles often required no specific technical skills or experience, the team needed to see deeper.
 To find the people that would flourish, they needed to know which traits really made the difference.